smx-smx/KodiSharp/README.md

 ## How to use
 - Make a copy of this repository and rename the TestPlugin project to fit your needs.
 You can keep the project to have references/dependencies already set-up.
 - Edit the addon names in addon.xml and default.py aswell
-- Build the solution, then copy addon.xml, default.py and the compiled assemblies under \<kodi\>/addons/\<youraddon\>
+- Build the solution, then copy addon.xml, default.py and the compiled assemblies under \<kodi\>/addons/\<youraddon\>, or build in place in the addons folder
-- Launch Kodi and go to the add-on list.
+- Launch Kodi and go to the installed add-ons list (in settings).
 You should see the new add-on with a disabled state.
 Enable it

 ## Features
 - Events support (xbmc.Monitor)